Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Flame Tree Barbecue has significantly less seating than Satu’li Canteen but it’s sure to hit the spot for those in the mood for good American barbecue.
 Flame Tree is located on Discovery Island and has a walk up counter with outdoor seating to accommodate guests.

-Be prepared to fill up on one meal here or split, because in true American fashion, the portions are fairly large.
-They have a really good Pulled Pork Sandwich and Ribs and Chicken Combo meals.
+Be prepared to fill up on one meal here or split meals here, because in true American fashion, the portions are fairly large.
+They have a really good Smoked Pulled Pork Sandwich and Ribs and Chicken Combo meals.
 The Ribs, Chicken and Pulled Pork Sampler is a great options for sharing.

 Yak & Yeti Local Foods (7/10)

-Unlike it’s table service brother, Yak & Yeti Local Foods is a counter service location just outside the main restaurant.
+Unlike it’s table service counterpart, Yak & Yeti Local Foods is a quick service location just outside the main restaurant.
 It serves a lot of really good breakfast and lunch items and is one of our go-to places for a quick meal.

 The kinds of foods you can expect to find here for breakfast include a variety of breakfast bowls, breakfast sandwiches, Yogurt Parfaits and Hash Brown Bites.
 It’s one of the only places open for breakfast in the morning at Animal Kingdom with delicious choices.

 Lunch has more of the Asian inspired meals that Yak & Yeti restaurant does.
-Choose from the Teriyaki Beef Bowl, Asian Chicken Wrap or the Ginger Chicken Salad for a good lunch portion.
-We recommend the Local Foods stand for adults simply because it’s some of the best quick service you can get at a great price.
+Choose from the Teriyaki Chicken Salad, Honey Sesame Chicken or the Rib Tips for a good lunch portion.
+We recommend the Local Foods stand for adults simply because it’s some of the best quick service meals you can get at a great price.

 Kusafiri Coffee Shop and Bakery (7/10)